-Usage: memsqlctl optimize [flags] Flags: -h, --help help for optimize --memory-percentage INT percentage of memory on each machine to use for MemSQL --no-numa don't change NUMA settings on any MemSQL nodes Global Flags: -c, --config FILE_PATH Path to the memsqctl config file --default-install-dir DIRECTORY_PATH Path to the default install directory -j, --json Print output in JSON format --node-metadata-file FILE_PATH Path to the node metadata file --parallelism POSITIVE_INTEGER Maximum amount of operations to be run in parallel --ssl-ca FILE_PATH Path to the CA certificate file in PEM format to authenticate the MemSQL server certificate --timeout duration Maximum time for operation to complete (e.g., 30s, 10m, 1.5h) -v, --verbosity count Increase logging verbosity -y, --yes Enable non-interactive mode and assume the user would like to move forward with the proposed actions by default
+Optimize settings Usage: memsqlctl optimize [flags] Flags: -h, --help Help for optimize --memory-percentage INT The percentage of memory on each host to use for MemSQL --no-numa Do not change NUMA settings on any MemSQL nodes Global Flags: -c, --config FILE_PATH Path to the memsqctl config file --default-install-dir DIRECTORY_PATH Path to the default install directory -j, --json Print output in JSON format --node-metadata-file FILE_PATH Path to the node metadata file --parallelism POSITIVE_INTEGER Maximum amount of operations to be run in parallel --ssl-ca FILE_PATH Path to the CA certificate file in PEM format to authenticate the MemSQL server certificate --timeout duration Maximum time for operation to complete (e.g., 30s, 10m, 1.5h) -v, --verbosity count Increase logging verbosity -y, --yes Enable non-interactive mode and assume the user would like to move forward with the proposed actions by default

 optimize command will make or recommend the following best practices:

 maximum_memoryvalue to either 90% of the total RAM available to a leaf or the total RAM available to the leaf minus 10 GB, whichever is greater